Wondering if baptism is your next step?

 Specifically, the Bible teaches that it is the sin of unbelief that causes a person to fall under God’s condemnation (John 3:17-20; 8:24).
 A young child does not have the ability to understand the message of Christ and therefore seek repentance.
 As 1 Thessalonians 1:8-10 indicates, it is an unwillingness to obey the gospel (i.e. making a personal faith-response to the gospel message) that brings “everlasting destruction.”
 It is those who know the truth about God and then ignore that truth who are deserving of death (see Romans 1:18-32).
 This is willful sin.

 No infant is capable of ignoring God’s truth.
 A young child cannot understand what God has revealed and then reject that truth.
-Upon the event of their tragic death, children will be received into the presence of God.
+Upon the event of a tragic and untimely death, children will be received into the presence of God.

 Can Babies Be Dedicated?

 It is appropriate, though not necessary, to dedicate a baby.
-It is more appropriate, however, for parents to dedicate themselves to rearing their children in the Lord.
+It is more appropriate, however, for parents to dedicate themselves to rearing their children in the Lord (Deuteronomy 6:5-9; Ephesians 6:4).
 From time-to-time we offer parents of newborns an opportunity to dedicate themselves to rearing their child to know and love God.

-Baby dedication is also done as a reminder that our church has dedicated itself to partnering with parents in their responsibility to lead their children to faith in Christ.
+When performed, baby dedication is also done as a reminder that our church has dedicated itself to partnering with parents in their responsibility to lead their children to know, love, and follow Jesus.
 Please keep in mind, however, that this is a dedication ceremony, not a baptism.
 It is a commitment by parents to raise the child in a godly fashion, not a child’s personal decision of faith.

 What if I was Sprinkled as a Child?
 What Should I Do?